jimorc/design_guidelines/design_guidelines/choosing_between_class_and_struct.md

 a struct.

-The only difference between a class and a struct in C++ is that structs have default public members and bases, and classes have default private members and basess.
+The only difference between a class and a struct in C++ is that structs have default public members and bases, and classes have default private members and bases.
 Both classes and structs can have a mixture of public and private members, can use inheritance, and can have member functions.

 **🤔 Consider** defining a struct instead of a class if instances of the type are small and commonly short-lived or